How Big Is An Acre Really?

 State House, Nairobi

 The top residence of Kenya’s president rests on 740 acres of land.
 FYI, and strictly not for comparison, The White House in Washington, DC covers 8 acres.

 The biggest mall in East and Central Africa, the one opened on Valentines, sits on a 102 acre piece of land.
 For Garden city, the mixed-use development measures 32 acres.

 Uhuru Park and Nairobi National Park

 The recreational park adjacent to the CBD is 31.9 acres.
 Now Nairobi National park sits on a whole 28,963 acres of the 172,000 acres covered by Nairobi County.
 But let’s come home…

 Buildings and Houses

-For commercial buildings the usable space doesn’t depend on the floor area really but for the fact KICC floor area is about 56 acres while the average Kenyan house, say a 1-bedroom, requires just about 0.009 acres of space to construct.
+In commercial buildings, the usable space doesn’t depend on the floor area really but for the record, KICC floor area is estimated at 56 acres while the average Kenyan house, say a 1-bedroom, requires just about 0.009 acres of space to construct.